 Roy Sansom, recorder, has performed with the Boston Symphony Orchestra, Boston Pops Orchestra, New World Symphony in Miami, BEMF Orchestra, New York City Opera and (most proudly) Emmanuel Music.
 Roy composes for the recorder, scores for films, and makes recorders at the Von Huene Workshop.

-Russian-American pianist Sergey Schepkin has performed internationally, from the United States to Russia to Japan to New Zealand.
-He made his Carnegie Hall recital debut in 1993 (at Weill Recital Hall) to an enthusiastic reception from the audience and The New York Times, and has performed in the Celebrity Series of Boston, Great Performers Series at Lincoln Center, LACMA and Maestro Series in Los Angeles, at the Metropolitan Museum of Art, Kennedy Center for the Performing Arts, St. Petersburg Grand and Chamber Philharmonic Halls, the Sibelius Academy in Helsinki, and the Sumida Triphony Hall in Tokyo, among many other venues and series.
-Schepkin’s discography includes major works by Bach (the complete Well-Tempered Clavier, the sixpartitas, the Italian Concerto, the French Overture, the four duets, and two recordings of the Goldberg Variations), Brahms, Mussorgsky, Rachmaninoff, Debussy, and Schnittke.
-His performances and recordings have been acclaimed in The New York Times, The Boston Globe, The Boston Phoenix, Los Angeles Times, The Washington Post, BBC Music Magazine, International Piano, Gramophone, Fanfare, and Musicweb-International.
-Schepkin’s repertoire spans four centuries and includes hundreds of piano and chamber works.
-Born in St. Petersburg, Russia, Schepkin studied piano with Alexandra Zhukovsky and Grigory Sokolov at the St. Petersburg Conservatory, and with Russell Sherman at the New England Conservatory, where he earned an Artist Diploma and a Doctor of Musical Arts.
-He teaches piano at Boston University and at Carnegie Mellon University in Pittsburgh.
+The Russian-American pianist Sergey Schepkin has performed around the globe, from the United States to Russia, to Japan, to New Zealand.
+He made his Carnegie Hall recital début in 1993 (at Weill Recital Hall) to an enthusiastic reception from the audience and The New York Times, and has performed on the Great Performers Series at Lincoln Center, Celebrity Series of Boston, LACMA and Maestro series in Los Angeles, at the Metropolitan Museum of Art, Kennedy Center for the Performing Arts, St. Petersburg Grand and Chamber Philharmonic Halls, the Sibelius Academy in Helsinki, and the Sumida Triphony Hall in Tokyo, among many other venues and series.
+Schepkin’s discography includes major works by Bach (the complete Well-Tempered Clavier, the Partitas, Italian Concerto, French Overture, and two recordings of the Goldberg Variations), Brahms (complete late piano works), Mussorgsky, Rachmaninoff, Debussy, and Schnittke.
+He is a recipient of numerous prizes and awards, and his concerts and recordings have garnered critical acclaim from The New York Times, The Boston Globe, The Boston Herald, The Boston Phoenix, the Boston Musical Intelligencer, Los Angeles Times, The Washington Post, BBC Music Magazine, International Piano, Gramophone, Fanfare, and Musicweb-International.
+Schepkin’s repertoire extends from late Renaissance to the present day and includes several hundred piano and chamber works.
+Born in St. Petersburg, Russia, Schepkin studied piano at the St. Petersburg Conservatory with Alexandra Zhukovsky and Grigory Sokolov.
+He made his orchestral debut with the St. Petersburg Academic Symphony Orchestra in 1984.
+After his move to the US in 1990, he studied with Russell Sherman at New England Conservatory (NEC), where he earned an Artist Diploma in 1992 and a Doctor of Musical Arts degree in 1999.
+Since 1993, he has taught piano at the NEC School of Preparatory and Continuing Education; since 2003, he has also served as Associate Professor of Piano at Carnegie Mellon University in Pittsburgh.
+He has presented lecture-recitals and master classes at NEC, UCLA, Oberlin, the San Francisco Conservatory, MIT, Longy, Duquesne, the Norwegian Academy of Music, and other institutions of higher learning.
 Sergey Schepkin is a Steinway Artist.

 Charles Sherman has played organ continuo regularly with Emmanuel Music for the Sunday morning Cantata Series since 1993.
 He has had a long and distinguished career as harpsichord soloist and chamber musician.
 He currently performs with the chamber ensemble Musica Pacifica (San Francisco) as well as the period instrument orchestras Philharmonia Baroque (San Francisco) and Musica Angelica (Los Angeles).